Welcome to the Swedish Cruising Association!

 We do this by publishing our member magazine På Kryss.
 Its contents generate inspiration, create community and improve safety through travel reports, articles and factual material.
 På Kryss is in Swedish and is also available on the web, where quick news items and in-depth articles are published.

 Our yearbooks have been issued without interruption since 1923 and contain travel reports from members, factual information about boating and destinations.
-Books from recent years have been about the coast of Gotland, the coast of Norrland, the North Sea and the Mediterranean Sea.
-The next yearbook is about the Baltic Sea - Saint Petersburg to Flensburg.
+Books from recent years have for example been about the coast of Gotland, the coast of Norrland, the North Sea and the Mediterranean Sea and Baltic Sea - Saint Petersburg to Flensburg.
 The yearbooks are only in Swedish.
+Read more about the yearbooks here.

-The Swedish Cruising Association is authorised by the Swedish Government to issue international certificates for pleasure boats according to Resolution No 13 ECE.
-Ownership of the document has been rendered credible prior to its issue.
+The Swedish Cruising Association is authorised by the Swedish Government to issue international certificates for pleasure boats.
+Read more here

 Sections organize a number of activities mainly for local residents.
 A sampling of their efforts includes: training, rallies, lectures, 24 hour field trips and more.
 Section events are listed under the heading "Aktiviteter" on this website.